Sales prospecting is one of the most important parts of the whole sales process.

 And you know that in sales, and business in general, everything revolves around a good, honest-to-goodness, no-nonsense talk.

-However, many people want to make as much of LinkedIn prospecting, so they tend to use third-party automation tools in order to streamline the connecting and messaging process.
+However, many people want to make as much of LinkedIn prospecting, so they tend to use third-party automation tools in order to streamline the LinkedIn connecting and messaging process.
+A good example is organizing and tagging Linkedin contacts.
 This approach undoubtedly frees up a lot of their time and allows them to focus on building actual relationships with their prospects.

-But, there’s a catch – LinkedIn doesn’t really approve of taking shortcuts and wants to keep the process entirely organic and natural.
-So, before you decide to automate your LinkedIn outreach, it’s a good idea to learn more about the benefits and dangers of the process.
+But, before you decide to automate your LinkedIn outreach, it’s a good idea to learn more about the benefits and dangers of the process.

 All the above-mentioned tactics won’t come to fruition unless you go out there and have your say.